fraser29/hurahura/docs/source/watch_dog.rst

     [Install]
     WantedBy=multi-user.target

-See: :ref:`https://fraser29.github.io/autorthanc/` for a DICOM SERVER with auto-download options that work nicely with the watch dog.
+See: `autorthanc <https://fraser29.github.io/autorthanc/>`_ for a DICOM SERVER with auto-download options that work nicely with the watch dog.